bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

 # HCL-Meal-Mgt.- - ISF-and-IC-settings

+To access filde, you may need to go to "<> code" on very top left side of this page; if it does not open, go to "raw  / download icon" , and open (e.g. downloaded xls files) from your PC

 Well tuned profile ISF and meal management in Hybrid Closed Loop (HCL) is essential ....  also for transitioning to Full Closed Loop (FCL) (see default branch "FCL-book-autoISF" in https://github.com/bernie4375/FCL-potential-autoISF-research-)

 Disclaimer – Important to read and understand. -